 When I refute any lie, it is not for the sake of correcting those who believe it, but for the sake of exposing those who tell it.

 The things we are told, and the resultant beliefs we assume, whether casually or even after profound contemplation, are in every case conveyed by agents, and these agents—every time, and in all cases—are informed by an agenda that, whether it harms us or helps us, is in any case not our own agenda.

 The end result of this condition, which is as ancient as the sapience of mankind, is that we are subject to lies—lies, spins, distortions, omissions, censorships—the list goes on forever, and we need look no further than our very own selves to see this dynamic in operation.

 Successful advancement of truths of my own to supplant or deflect those imposed by the agents in command of the organs of mass sentiment would expose me to the temptation to emplace, virus-like, my own agenda in the places first claimed by my opponents.
-But to assault entrenched narratives with contradictions, sources of doubt—that agenda is purely, and perhaps in this case perhaps virtuously—destructive.
+But to assault entrenched narratives with contradictions, sources of doubt—that policy is purely, and perhaps in this case virtuously—destructive.

 Should/may/can we be left shorn of all impressions of what happened “back then,” at whose hands, and on whose heads?

 No. But a reasonable first step in the process of pursuing the ultimate elusive ghost, The Truth, might be first to recognize the interests invariably served by those who would inform us in such matters, and at the very least to discount what we hear in terms of what we can discern as to the motivations that might have impelled them, along with the pressures and influences their long-ago times unquestionably did exert upon them.